openHPI/codeoceanR/README.md

 - Permanently use **custom folder for packages**: in R `cat('R_LIBS_USER="C:/path/to/library"', file= "~/.Renviron", append=TRUE)`.
 After R restart, should be the first result from `.libPaths()`.
 - For "**Failed to R CMD build** package": `remotes::install_github("openHPI/codeoceanR", build=FALSE)`
 - If only an **old version of R** is possible: for rjson `remotes::install_version("rjson", "0.2.20")`
-- If you use **another editor** than Rstudio: don't run `rt_create()` below, instead unzip the file manually.
+- If you use **another editor** than RStudio: don't run `rt_create()` below, instead unzip the file manually.
 - For `rt_create()` error message "Could not load the **Qt platform plugin xcb**": MAYBE!
 AT OWN RISK: `sudo apt remove libxcb-xinerama0` and `sudo apt install libxcb-xinerama0`, see [here](https://open.hpi.de/courses/programmieren-r2022/question/5a424cfa-3a86-4215-9337-9337e52c8277)

 # teachers

-*Watch lesson 1.4 in the [fundamentals of programming](https://open.hpi.de/courses/hpi-dh-fprog2024) course.*
+*Watch lesson 1.3 in the [fundamentals of programming](https://brry.github.io/course/) course.*

 It takes a bit of effort to initialize interactive R coding exercises in openHPI / CodeOcean, but it's worth it.
 The mostly automatic system enables you to put most day-to-day focus on developing good exercises instead of grading them.

 For more on CodeOcean and CodeHarbor, see the corresponding article and slides at the [SPLICE 2021 workshop](https://cssplice.github.io/SIGCSE21/proceedings.html).

-Exercises are accessed through openHPI but run and tested at CodeOcean, from which grades are passed back.
+Exercises are accessed through openHPI (or moodle), but run and tested at CodeOcean, from which grades are passed back.
-The tasks can also be solved in Rstudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, debugging, keyboard shortcuts and integrated graphics, help, package manager, ...
+The tasks can also be solved in RStudio, which is greatly recommended because it is the habitual _and_ future environment with interactivity, autocompletion, syntax highlighting, debugging, keyboard shortcuts and integrated graphics, help, package manager, ...

 Some participants had a hard time getting started in a time-pressed graded exercise setting.
 I suggest to first use the system at least twice(!) non-graded or non-time-pressured!
-You can't stress enough that participants need to run "Score" / `rt_score()` very often.
+You can't stress enough that participants need to score very often.

 ## initial setup